Learn More

 What is the best way to store private keys?

-While we believe that having complete control over your private keys is the best way to protect your digital assets, you also need to be smart about how your keys are stored.
-As an industry leader in self-custody solutions for digital assets, we recommend the following storage practices:
+While we believe that having complete control over your private keys is the best way to protect your bitcoin, you also need to be smart about how your keys are stored.
+As an industry leader in self-custody solutions, we recommend the following storage practices:

 Self-custody

-While custodial wallets might seem convenient, with them you sacrifice the very autonomy on which crypto was founded.
-On the contrary, self-custody allows you to protect your crypto with a set of keys that you control.
-At Casa, we make self-custody easy and safe for investors by securing your crypto with multiple keys.
+While custodial wallets might seem convenient, with them you sacrifice the very autonomy on which bitcoin was founded.
+On the contrary, self-custody allows you to protect your bitcoin with a set of keys that you control.
+At Casa, we make self-custody easy and safe for investors by securing your bitcoin with multiple keys.

 Cold storage